luoqin219/lq-LeetCode/README.md

 # lq-LeetCode
+This repo is used to record leetcode excercises and lessons learnt during job search in tech field.
+All files are in Markdown style.

-## Records of all LeetCode exercises solved using Java.
+## LeetCode exercises solved using Java By Category

 - [Array](/ByCategory/Array.md)
 - [List](/ByCategory/List.md)